Taka Aono

 Taka Aono is a Japanese drift driver currently (as of February 2009) competing in the American Formula D series in his Toyota Sprinter AE86 Trueno.

 Before his professional drifting career began, Taka was a successful autocross driver, and was instrumental in building southern California's drift scene.
-Taka was previously sponsored by Falken Tires, however he has since lost his sponsorship deal due to an unsuccessful season in 2008.
-Taka is also known to have given up a career as a chiropractor to become a drift driver.
+Aono was previously sponsored by Falken Tires, however he has since lost his sponsorship deal due to an unsuccessful season in 2008.
+Aono is also known to have given up a career as a chiropractor to become a drift driver.

-Taka is now sponsored by Nexen Tire and Megan Racing.
+Aono is now sponsored by Nexen Tire and Megan Racing.

 Other Activities

-Taka Aono participated in Project Car Tuner Magazine's Toyota Corolla Drift Project, contributing time, expertise, and parts.
+Aono participated in Project Car Tuner Magazine's Toyota Corolla Drift Project, contributing time, expertise, and parts.